Chocolate! now who can resist this little temptations. And if there is a surprise element inside it, the joy is definitely twofold.

-These chocolates are filled with meeta paan that only has gulkand.
-Note: no areca nut or tobacco inside the paan.
+Note: No areca nut or tobacco inside the paan.
 Gulkand is a sweetened rose preserve which is used by some paanwalas/ paan sellers to fill inside the betel leaf to make the meetha paan.

 Wondering how this turned out?
 Everyone simply adored it.
 The chocolates may be wrapped in special decorative chocolate wrappers or simply served on a plate.